KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Recommendation: Replace eslintrc by new flat config.
-3. The branch name is 'master'.
+4. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-moonraker by btastic](https://github.com/btastic/MMM-moonraker)

+1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-1. Typo: Found `Magic Mirror` in file `MMM-moonraker.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-moonraker.js`: Replace it with `MagicMirror²`.
-2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `require("fetch")` in file `node_helper.js`: Replace it with built-in fetch.
+4. Recommendation: Found `require("fetch")` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Mopidy-MPD by coderpussy](https://github.com/coderpussy/MMM-Mopidy-MPD)